Turn to Us When You Need a Tugboat Accident Lawyer

 In addition to Jones Act claims, an injured tankerman or deckhand may be able to file legal claims against other parties who are responsible for their injuries.
 For instance, under General Maritime Law, if the company that owns the tug or towboat is a different company than the employer, the injured worker may also be able to sue the owner of the tugboat for damages.
 These types of suits are known as “unseaworthiness claims” and are filed by injured maritime workers when the owner of the tugboat or other vessel failed to keep the boat and its equipment in safe and proper working order.

-If you have been injured on a tugboat, barge or any other type of boat or vessel, discuss your case with a lawyer at the Willis Law Firm today.
+If you have been injured on a tugboat, barge or any other type of boat or vessel, discuss your case with a tugboat injury lawyer at the Willis Law Firm today.
 You may be entitled to recover maintenance and cure benefits from your employer and file a negligence suit against your employer, the tugboat owner and other third party companies responsible for your injuries.
 Call us today at 1-800-468-4878 for a free and completely confidential consultation.
+Our nationwide practices helps clients in states such as Iowa, Tennessee, Arkansas, Mississippi, Missouri, Louisiana and more.